libregis/GST101/docs/Introduction_FOSS4G.md

 !!!
 Objective
     Explore and Understand FOSS Software Fundamentals and QGIS Help Resources

-## FOSS4G Curriculum
-FOSS4G curriculum was originally designed by [Kurt Menke](https://twitter.com/geomenke) and [Rick Smith](https://github.com/RickSmith).
-Their main idea was to design a curriculum for training and education in geospatial domain using free and open source software (FOSS).
-Some how their highly valuable contents were not updated for last 5 years, so I decided to update them with latest versions of
-FOSS.
-Their curriculum consists of five courses as following

-1. GST 101 - Introduction to Geospatial Technology
-2. GST 102 - Spatial Analysis
-3. GST 103 - Introduction to Remote Sensing
-4. GST 104 - Cartographic Design
-5. GST 105 - Introduction to Remote Sensing

 ## 1. Introduction
 In this lab, students will become familiar with the definitions of Free Software, Open Source Software, and the online resources available for FOSS4G software.
 This lab includes the following tasks: